 On this list, we recommend from 2 to 6 inputs audio interfaces that are great start-up addition for home recording studios.
 For semi-pro studios, it requires more inputs to record multiple tracks at the same time.

 We will stay on budget with all our picks for the best DJ turntable for around or under $200.
 The choices are made according to build quality, feautures, value-for-money, popularity, personal experience and of couse sound quality.

 5 BEST AUDIO INTERFACE UNDER $200

 Scarlett 2i2 by Focusrite is one of the most popular and the best seller audio interface in the market.
-The reason of success is the attractive price range, quality build and a nice and special design.
+The reason for success is the attractive price range, quality build, and a nice and special design.

 Scarlett 2i2 is missing MIDI ins/outs, a quite useful feature for music producers.
-A note for those who want to plug-in a guitar into one of the inputs, they won’t succeed because is lacking of dB padding.
-However, you can find a way out of it, send me an email and i will respond with detailed instructions and guidance.
+A note for those who want to plug in a guitar into one of the inputs, they won’t succeed because is lacking dB padding.
+However, you can find a way out of it, send me an email and I will respond with detailed instructions and guidance.